HQShen/Guidance-robot/README.md

 We develop a Guidance robot to help this issue.

+## packages in ROS to be used
+gmapping, amcl, 3dsensor, pocketsphinx, sound play，opencv

 ## How to launch our program?

 Download the files in the src file of your ROS workspace

 > catkin_make